angelodias01/HWMONITOR/README.md

-HWMonitor

-Overview

-HWMonitor is a Python-based hardware monitoring tool that records and logs system parameters such as CPU temperature, usage, clock speed, GPU performance, RAM usage, and external temperature readings from a serial device (e.g., an Arduino-based sensor).
-The collected data is stored in a CSV file for later analysis and can also be transmitted via a serial port.

-Features

-Logs CPU temperature, usage, and clock speed

-Monitors multiple GPUs, capturing temperature, utilization, and memory usage

-Tracks RAM usage and total available memory

-Reads external temperature sensors connected via a serial port (e.g., Arduino)

-Saves all collected data in a CSV file

-Prerequisites

-Before running HWMonitor, ensure that the following dependencies are installed:

-pip install psutil wmi pyserial pynvml

-Additionally, you must have:

-Open Hardware Monitor installed and running (needed for CPU temperature readings)

-An NVIDIA GPU (for GPU monitoring via pynvml)

-An external temperature sensor connected via a serial port (optional)

-Setup

-Clone or download the HWMonitor project to your local machine.

-Ensure Open Hardware Monitor is running in the background.

-If using an external temperature sensor, connect it to the appropriate serial port.

-Modify log_file in the script to specify the desired CSV output location.

-Update the serial port (COM5 by default) if necessary.

-Usage

-Run the script using:

-python hwmonitor.py

-Press Ctrl + C to stop monitoring.

-Output

-The script prints real-time monitoring data to the console.

-Data is saved in a CSV file (hardware_log.csv) for analysis.

-If a serial device is connected, the script sends monitoring data via serial communication.

-Example Log Entry

-Timestamp, CPU Package Temp (°C), CPU Usage (%), CPU Clock Speed (MHz), GPU Name, GPU Temp (°C), GPU Usage (%), GPU Memory Usage (MB), RAM Usage (%), Total RAM (MB), TempAirIn (°C), TempAirOut (°C)
-2025-02-08 12:00:00, 65, 30, 3200, GPU 0 (RTX 3080), 70, 40, 5000, 45, 16384, 25, 30

-Troubleshooting

-Error opening serial port: Ensure the correct port is set (COM5 by default) and that no other applications are using it.

-No CPU temperature data: Verify that Open Hardware Monitor is running and properly configured.

-No GPU data: Ensure an NVIDIA GPU is installed and that the pynvml library is functioning correctly.

-License

-This project is open-source and available under the MIT License.
+# HWMonitor Project

+## Overview

+**HWMonitor** is a Python-based hardware monitoring tool designed to track and log critical system parameters in real-time.
+It is ideal for system administrators, developers, and hardware enthusiasts who need to monitor system performance, diagnose issues, or analyze hardware behavior over time.

+The tool collects data such as CPU temperature, usage, clock speed, GPU performance, RAM usage, and external temperature readings from a serial device (e.g., an Arduino-based sensor).
+The collected data is stored in a CSV file for later analysis and can also be transmitted via a serial port for real-time monitoring.

+---

+## Key Features

+- **CPU Monitoring**:
+  - Logs CPU package temperature.
+  - Tracks CPU usage (percentage).
+  - Monitors CPU clock speed (MHz).

+- **GPU Monitoring**:
+  - Supports multiple NVIDIA GPUs.
+  - Captures GPU temperature, utilization (%), and memory usage (MB).

+- **RAM Monitoring**:
+  - Tracks RAM usage (percentage).
+  - Logs total available memory (MB).

+- **External Sensors**:
+  - Reads external temperature sensors connected via a serial port (e.g., Arduino).
+  - Supports custom sensor configurations.

+- **Data Logging**:
+  - Saves all collected data in a CSV file for easy analysis.
+  - Real-time data is printed to the console.

+- **Serial Communication**:
+  - Sends monitoring data via serial communication to external devices (optional).

+---

+## Use Cases

+- **System Performance Monitoring**:
+  - Track CPU, GPU, and RAM usage to identify bottlenecks or performance issues.

+- **Hardware Diagnostics**:
+  - Monitor temperatures and usage to detect overheating or hardware failures.

+- **Environmental Monitoring**:
+  - Use external sensors to monitor air intake and exhaust temperatures in server rooms or other environments.

+- **Data Analysis**:
+  - Analyze logged data over time to identify trends or optimize system performance.

+---

+## Requirements

+- **Python Libraries**:
+  - `psutil`, `wmi`, `pyserial`, and `pynvml` must be installed.

+- **Open Hardware Monitor**:
+  - Required for CPU temperature readings.
+Must be running in the background.

+- **NVIDIA GPU**:
+  - Required for GPU monitoring using the `pynvml` library.

+- **External Temperature Sensor (Optional)**:
+  - Connect an Arduino or similar device with a temperature sensor to a serial port.

+---

+## Output

+- **CSV File**:
+  - All collected data is saved in a CSV file (`hardware_log.csv` by default) for easy analysis.

+- **Real-Time Console Output**:
+  - Real-time monitoring data is printed to the console for immediate feedback.

+- **Serial Communication (Optional)**:
+  - Monitoring data can be sent to external devices via serial communication.

+---

+## Example Use Case

+Imagine you are managing a server room and want to ensure that your systems are running within safe temperature ranges.
+HWMonitor can log CPU and GPU temperatures, RAM usage, and external air temperatures.
+If temperatures exceed safe thresholds, you can take corrective action before hardware damage occurs.

+---

+## License

+This project is open-source and available under the **MIT License**.
+Feel free to modify, distribute, and use it for personal or commercial purposes.

+---

+## Get Started

+To get started with HWMonitor, clone or download the project, install the required dependencies, and run the script.
+For detailed setup and usage instructions, refer to the full documentation.